-Plaintiffs and the Borough of South Plainfield, by their attorneys, kereby stipulate as follows:
+Plaintiffs and the Borough of South Plainfield, by their attorneys.
+Lereby stipulate as follows:

-1. The fair share methodologies set forth in the Fair Share Report of Carla L. Lerman, the Court-appointed expert in this action, dated /pril 2, 1984, and in the Expert Report on Mount Laurel II Issues prepared by Alan Mallach, plaintiffs' retained expert, dated December 1983, are both generally reasonable approaches to the fair share issues remanded to this Court by the Supreme Court.
-2. The total present and prospective fair share allocation for South Plainfield through 1990 resulting from the Lerman methodology is 1725 units affordable by low and moderate income households and the fair share for South Plainfield resulting from the Mallach methodology is 1523 units.
+1. The fair share methodologies set forth in the Fair Share Report of Carla L. Lerman, the Court-appointed expert in this action, dated oy Alan Mallach, plaintiffs' retained expert, dated December 1983, are noth generally reasonable approaches to the fair share issues remanded to this Court by the Supreme Court.

+/pril 2, 1984, and in the Expert Report on Mount Laurel II Issues prepared

+- 2. The total present and prospective fair share allocation for South Plainfield through 1990 resulting from the Lerman methodology is 1725 units affordable by low and moderate income households and the fair share for South Plainfield resulting from the Mallach methodology is 1523 units.
 There is, however, insufficient vacant developable land suitable for development of low and moderate income housing to meet the full fair share resulting from either methodology.
 As of February 1984, there were only 641 vacant acres remaining in the Borough, of which a significant proportion were in floodplains, in an environmentally sensitive swampland, or in the midst of substantial existing industrial or commercial development.
-In addition, much of the remaining land, the fair share obligation of South Plainfield should be reduced to 1000 units.

-3. The zoning ordinance of South Plainfield does not now have, and has not at any time since July 9, 1976, had, a zone for multi-family housing.

-4. The only proposal for rezoning to permit more than two-family construction, which is set forth in the South Plainfield Planning Board's 1978 Review of the Master Plan, was rescinded by the Planning Board in its January 1980 Addendum No. 1 to the 1978 Review.

-5. The zoning ordinance of South Plainfield does not provide, and has not at any time since July 9, 1976, provided, any mandatory set-aside, density bonus, waiver of zoning requirements, or affirmative municipal assistance for construction of housing affordable by persons of low or moderate income.

-6. No multi-family housing has been constructed in South Plainfield since 1976.
+In addition, much of the remaining developable land is in small lots of less than 3 acres.
+In light of the remaining land, the fair share obligation of South Plainfield should be reduced to 1000 units. - 3.
+The zoning ordinance of South Plainfield does not now have, and has not at any time since July 9, 1976, had, a zone for multi-family housing. - 4.
+The only proposal for rezoning to permit more than two-family construction, which is set forth in the South Plainfield Planning Board's 1978 Review of the Master Plan, was rescinded by the Planning Board in its January 1980 Addendum No. 1 to the 1978 Review. - 5.
+The zoning ordinance of South Plainfield does not provide, and has not at any time since July 9, 1976, provided, any mandatory set-aside, density bonus, waiver of zoning requirements, or affirmative municipal assistance for construction of housing affordable by persons of low or moderate income. - 6.
+No multi-family housing has been constructed in South Plainfield since 1976.